 Sales planning can be complicated, really complicated—and “three easy steps” may sound too good to be true.
-When it comes to hitting sales targets, sales leaders must balance their overall pipeline opportunities with their team’s actual bandwidth.
-Effective sales capacity planning determines how you set, pursue, and achieve your sales goals.
+When it comes to hitting targets, sales leaders must balance their overall pipeline opportunities with their team’s actual bandwidth.
+Effective sales capacity planning determines how you set, pursue, and achieve your goals.
 In order to hit your targets, motivate team performance, and get some sleep at night, you’ll need an accurate sales capacity plan to pave the way.

 Follow these three steps to set yourself up to achieve your booking goals.